gleisonsdm/Kuifje-Documentation/Chapter 01/Internal Choice.md

 ```sh
   x = uniform [1, 2, 2, 3];
 ```
 The value of x is given below.
 Notice that, in essence, any distribution is an internal choice of values.
-By internal, we mean a choice of values with probabilities given by a distribution.
-The choices create together a map of values and their possibility of happening.

 | Probability of the disitrbution happen | Distribution | Value |
 | --- | --- | --- |